ComparativeGenomicsToolkit/cactus/README.md

 Singularity binaries can be used in place of docker binaries with the `--binariesMode singularity` flag.
 Note, you must use Singularity 2.3 - 2.6 or Singularity 3.1.0+.
 Singularity 3 versions below 3.1.0 are incompatible with cactus (see [issue #55](https://github.com/ComparativeGenomicsToolkit/cactus/issues/55) and [issue #60](https://github.com/ComparativeGenomicsToolkit/cactus/issues/60)).

+By default, cactus will use the image, `quay.io/comparative-genomics-toolkit/cactus:<CACTUS_COMMIT>` when running binaries.
+This is usually okay, but can be overridden with the `CACTUS_DOCKER_ORG` and `CACTUS_DOCKER_TAG` environment variables.
+For example, to use GPU release 2.0.5, run `export CACTUS_DOCKER_TAG=v2.0.5-gpu` before running cactus.

 The `--binariesMode local` flag can be used to force `cactus` to run local binaries -- this is the default behavior if they are found.

 ## Running